TradeTrust/documentation/docs/advanced/aws-kms/did-sign-demo.md

 sidebar_label: DID sign demo
 ---

-The following example will show how to sign a DID document with AWS KMS key.
+The following example will show how to sign a DID document with AWS KMS key. (demonstration only)

+> IMPORTANT: You must be careful on the way you expose the secret key and the access key.
+Always follow AWS security best practices.

 ### Tutorial